 Signage.
 Display health and hygiene reminders throughout the business for guests and employees.
 (Source: Publix).

 Physical Distancing.
-Advise guests to practice physical distancing by standing at least six feet away.
-Clearly mark any area where guests or employees queue for appropriate physical distancing.
-This could include check-in, check-out, elevator lobbies, coffee shops and casual dining, taxi lines, etc. (Source: Wynn Las Vegas Health & Sanitation Program).
+Advise guests to practice physical distancing by standing at least six feet away from others not in their traveling party.
+Clearly mark any area where guests or employees queue to show appropriate physical distancing.
+This could include check-in/check-out, elevator lobbies, coffee shops and casual dining, taxi lines, etc. (Source: Wynn Las Vegas Health & Sanitation Program).

 Hand Washing.
-Correct hygiene and frequent handwashing with soap are vital to help combat the spread of the virus.
-Instruct employees to wash their hands, or use sanitizer when a sink is not available, every 60 minutes (for 20 seconds) and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, going on break and before or after starting a shift.
+As frequent handwashing with soap is vital to help combat the spread of the virus, instruct employees to wash their hands (or use hand sanitizer when a sink is not available), every 60 minutes (for 20 seconds) and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, going on break and before or after starting a shift.
+Place a trash can near the exit door in restrooms so that employees and guests can open the door with a paper towel, then discard it properly.

 Contactless Payment.
 Offer touch-free payment options such as contactless card, mobile pay app, etc. (Source: Publix).